Measles Cases Mount In Pacific Northwest Outbreak

 Tell us about how dangerous it is.
 I know it's highly contagious.

-First of all, there is a lot of misinformation out there on social media from people who are opposed to vaccination about how serious this is.
+First of all, there is a lot of misinformation out there on social media, from people who are opposed to vaccination, about how serious this is.
 Measles is not a benign disease.
 It is a potentially deadly disease.

-Before we had routine vaccination in the United states in the early 1960s we had 400 to 500 deaths from measles every year.
+Before we had routine vaccination in the United States in the early 1960s, we had 400 to 500 deaths from measles every year.
 There were close to 50,000 hospitalizations every year for measles, and we had about 4,000 people who had measles encephalitis, which is a swelling of the brain that can lead to permanent damage, including deafness.
 It's an incredibly serious disease that can have a lot of complications, and we've already had one child hospitalized out of the cases here.

 It is also highly contagious.
 If you're susceptible and you haven't been vaccinated, you can be in a room two hours after somebody with measles left and still catch it.
 If somebody with measles is around a bunch of people who are unvaccinated, 90 percent of them will become ill.

 The early symptoms of measles are runny nose, cough, fever and red or pink eyes, which are very common symptoms this time of year.
 And those symptoms occur several days before the rash appears.
-You're exquisitely contagious at that time and you may not even know that you have measles.
+You're exquisitely contagious at that time, and you may not even know that you have measles.

 You're also contagious after the rash starts.
 But for a few days before the rash starts, if you go out in public with those symptoms, you can spread the disease without knowing it.
 The only way to know that you're not going out and spreading that disease is to be vaccinated ahead of time.